NSMau/swift-book-es/TSPL.docc/LanguageGuide/ControlFlow.md

 You want to draw `60` tick marks, starting with the `0` minute.
 Use the half-open range operator (`..<`) to include the lower bound but not the upper bound.
-For more about ranges, see <doc:BasicOperators#Operadores-de-Rango>.
+For more about ranges, see <doc:BasicOperators#Operadores-de-rango>.

 ```swift
 let minutes = 60